Journey to Commissioning

 Your Subtitle Goes Here

-Upon successful completion of the above steps, formal authorization from the DOE and all stakeholders is granted, signifying their confidence in the facility’s readiness for safe and effective waste treatment.
+Upon successful completion of the above steps, formal authorization from the DOE and all stakeholders is granted, signifying their confidence in the facility’s readiness for safe and effective waste treatment and transition to the operating contractor.

 What is the difference between Cold and Hot Commissioning?